andrevidela/Research-report/Thesis/index.md

 ```

 In Idris2, types cannot have a subtyping relation, except function types.
 In fact, linear functions are considered to be a subtype of unrestricted functions.
 In formal notation it means `((1 _ : a) -> b) <: (a -> b)`.
-This details is extremely relevant for our optimisation because it means that _linearity does not guarantee uniqueness_, which is the property we are interested in when performing those optimisations.
+This detail is extremely relevant for our optimisation because it means that _linearity does not guarantee uniqueness_, which is the property we are interested in when performing those optimisations.
-The motivation for this subtyping is immediately visible when using them as higher order functions.
+The motivation for this subtyping is immediately visible when using them as higher-order functions.

 ```haskell
 map : (f : a -> b) -> List a -> List b